 - the likelihood of the cancer spreading further

 Primary bone cancer is rare.
-According to the American Cancer Society, about 3,450 people will be diagnosed with primary bone cancer in 2018, which is less than 0.2 percent of all cancers.
+According to the American Cancer Society, about 3,500 people will receive a diagnosis of primary bone cancer in 2019, accounting for 0.2 percent of all cancers.

 If a person's cancer has not spread and they are otherwise in good health, treatment will be more straightforward, and their outlook will be better.